 CLINICAL SERVICES

 Because we recognize that every individual and family struggle is different, our program is specialized to fit the needs and strengths of all by providing the foundation for processing and healing from trauma.
-In a study of mental health interventions for youth, the gradual development of a strong, therapeutic relationship with a primary care provider was crucial for decreasing symptoms of depressions, behavioral issues and substance abuse, as well as increasing self-esteem.
+Youth as young as age 16 can seek treatment on their own, with or without parental consent.

-Our clinical staff is made up of an interdisciplinary, trauma-responsive team of Licensed Clinical Social Workers, Licensed Professional Counselors and Licensed Chemical Dependency Counselors who are trained in various therapy modalities including the two approved World Health Organization treatments for trauma: Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing Therapy (EMDR), as well as Family Therapy.
+Our clinical staff is made up of an interdisciplinary, trauma-responsive team of Licensed Clinical Social Workers, Licensed Professional Counselors, a board-certified Psychiatrist, and Licensed Chemical Dependency Counselors who are trained in various therapy modalities including the two approved World Health Organization treatments for trauma: Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing Therapy (EMDR), as well as Family Therapy.

 Our trauma-focused Clinical Services provide: